ros-drivers/urg_node/README.md

     Gateway : 192.168.0.1
 ```

-- Turn off and on the connection or wait a bit for the change to apply
+- Turn the connection off and on again to apply the change
 - To check if it worked, open a terminal and type

 ```
-ifconfig
+ip --color address
 ```
+or simply `ip -c a`

 - Under eth0 (or maybe something like enpxxxxx), your IP should be 192.168.0.15.
 You should now be able to ping the ust-20lx at its address (by default 192.168.0.10)